Fleshwounded/am-i-pwned/README.md

 <h1> am-i-pwned </h1>
-Check if a given e-mail list is leaked online.
+Check which given e-mails have been leaked online.

 Uses the APIs from :